cloud66-oss/starter/README.md

 # Cloud 66 Starter

-Cloud 66 starter is an open source command line tool to generate `Dockerfile` and `service.yml` (Cloud 66 service definition file for docker containers) from source code.
+Cloud 66 starter is an open-source command line tool to generate a `Dockerfile` and a `service.yml` file from arbitrary source code.
+The `service.yml` file is a Cloud 66 service definition file which is used to define the service configurations on a stack.

-It works in the same way as BuildPacks but only to generate the above mentioned files so the compile step happens on the [BuildGrid](http://help.cloud66.com/building-your-stack/introduction-to-docker-deployments).
-It also does not have any third party requirements or frameworks to work (it's compiled as a Go executable).
+Starter works in the same way as BuildPacks do, but only generates the above mentioned files; the image compile step happens on the [BuildGrid](http://help.cloud66.com/building-your-stack/introduction-to-docker-deployments).
+Starter does not require any additional third party tools or frameworks to work (it's compiled as a Go executable).

 ## Get Started